echolab-stanford/loss_damage/README.md

 ## Scripts

-- The pipeline for producing this paper's results rely on output dataframes produced through the run_scripts.R script.
+- The pipeline for producing this paper's results rely on output dataframes produced through the run_scripts_ld.R script.
 Inside this script teh needed custom functions are sourced from scripts in the same folders.
 Each with thier own job.
 - Some of the script are run through sherlock.
 These are batch scripts (R scripts) with shell files (.sh) specifiying the resources needed to run the script.

 ### Processing scripts

 ### Analysis scripts

--  run_scripts.R
+- run_scripts_ld.R
 - 0_read_libs.R
 - 1_r_cgm.R
 - 2a_FaIR_deltaT_hist.R